-On average, babies are ready to be weaned off swaddling between 3 and 4 months of age.
+On average, babies are ready to be weaned off swaddling between three and four months.
 However, many babies continue to enjoy being swaddled for naps while not be swaddled for night sleep.
 That’s ok!
 It’s more difficult to go to sleep during the day so swaddling can help.

-- Your baby wiggles out of their swaddling blanket frequently.
+- Wiggles out of their swaddling blanket frequently.

 - Try swaddling her with one arm out.
 If she fusses and hits herself, she is not ready.
 Try again in a couple of weeks.